framesurge/perseus/docs/src/building.md

 # Building

+*You only need this page if you're not using the Perseus CLI, which performs this process for you!*

 After you've defined all your templates and the like, you'll of course need to build them into pages!
 Perseus tries to make this process as simple as possible.

 ## Usage